New Surgical Centre for Victoria Infirmary Northwich

 Rear view surgical centre.png

-The proposed development comprises a range of state-of-the-art clinical areas to support patient care, including two theatres covering ophthalmology and general surgery, recovery area and consulting rooms.
+The Cheshire & Merseyside Surgical Centre at Victoria Infirmary will provide a range of state-of-the-art clinical areas to support patient care.
+These include two theatres covering ophthalmology, orthopaedics, pain, ENT, dermatology, and general surgery.
+There will also be a recovery area and consulting rooms.

 Artist impression.png